Travel to developing countriesCholera; Dengue fever; Traveler's diarrhea; Malaria; Schistosomiasis; Typhoid; Yellow fever; Zika

 - Mild fever

 No specific treatment exists for Zika infection.
 Zika infection in pregnant women can cause fetal brain defects such as microcephaly, as well as miscarriage and stillbirth.
 Zika infection has also been linked to Guillain-Barré syndrome in risk areas.
 There is no vaccine available for Zika.

-CDC recommends that pregnant women not visit risk areas for Zika.
-If traveling is unavoidable, they should take steps to avoid mosquito bites and sexual transmission during and after the trip.
-Travelers who are planning to conceive should wait for at least 8 weeks (women) to 6 months (men) after the last possible exposure or symptoms, and should practice safe sex in the meantime.
+CDC recommends that pregnant women not visit areas with a current outbreak of Zika.
+If traveling to risk areas is unavoidable, they should take steps to avoid mosquito bites and sexual transmission during and after the trip.
+Travelers who are planning to conceive should wait for at least 2 months (women) to 3 months (men) after the last possible exposure (if asymptomatic) or after diagnosis or the first symptoms (if symptomatic), and should practice safe sex in the meantime.